mludvig/mcp-http-bridge/COPILOT.md

 # Purpose and overview

-This project is a wrapper for MCP tools that only offer 'stdio' protocol and exposes them via streamable-http via network access.
+This project is an HTTP bridge for MCP tools that only offer 'stdio' protocol and exposes them via streamable-http via network access.

 It takes a config file with a standard MCP definition: